 Student organization and activities policies are made jointly by the ASBSU Senate and the University Administration and are administered by the Director of Student Activities and Student Union.
-The Programming Office is located in the Student Union.
-The Director of Student Activities and Student Union and his staff are available for consultation and advice on policies, procedures and expenditures pertaining to student organizations as well as planning, scheduling, and implementing programs, activities, and social events.
+The Student Activities Office is located in the Student Union and staff is available for consultation and advice on policies, procedures and expenditures pertaining to student organizations as well as planning, scheduling, and implementing programs, activities, and social events.